Below is our latest Terms of Business Agreement (last updated on 19th February 2019).

 PROTECTING YOUR INFORMATION – We take your privacy extremely seriously and we will only use your personal details in line with our Privacy Notice.
 Please read our Privacy Notice carefully at https://www.ashburnham-insurance.co.uk/privacy-and-cookies/ and contact us immediately if you have any queries.
 Where necessary, for example where we would like to use your data for some marketing purposes, we shall ask for your specific consent to do so.
 Your personal information includes all of the details you have given us to process your insurance policy (we will not ask for more information than is necessary).
 We may share your data with Third Parties for the provision and ongoing performance of your insurance policy.
 Your data may be transferred outside the UK.
 We will not sell, rent or trade your data under any circumstances.
 All of the personal information you supply to us will be handled strictly in accordance with the applicable Data Protection regulations and legislation.
 By accepting these terms and conditions you agree to these uses of your information.

-HOW TO CLAIM – Please refer to your policy summary or your policy document if you need to notify a claim.
+HOW TO CLAIM – Please refer to your policy documentation if you need to notify a claim.
 You should contact us or the insurer direct as soon as you become aware of any incident which could give rise to a claim.
 If in doubt about whom you should contact, or if you require our assistance in relation to a claim or potential claim please contact us.

 PROTECTING YOUR MONEY – Prior to your premium being forwarded to the insurer (or forwarded to you in the event of a premium refund) we hold your money as an agent of the insurer with which we arrange your insurance.
 Where we hold premium as the agent of the insurer it is regarded as received by the insurer.
 We may transfer your premiums to the insurer through another party, such as a broker or underwriting agent for the purposes of effecting a transaction.
 By accepting this Terms of Business Agreement, you are giving your consent for us to treat your money in this way.
 Please notify us immediately if you have any objection or query.